olliephillips/webbleMQ/README.md

 [Application is running here](https://olliephillips.github.io/webbleMQ/)

 My experiments with Web Bluetooth.
 Designed primarily for use with Puck.js.
 Currently supports `Relay` and `Console` mode.
+Started implementing MQTT over websocket - currently subscription to self only.
-It should be possible to add a HTTP gateway and MQTT proxy, but likely a server backend required.
+It should be possible to add a HTTP gateway with CORS but likely a server backend required.

 Relay mode - One device as master can control several devices as slave.
 For example turning LEDs on and off with a program running on master device such as this: